-If there were an annual MVP of kitchen appliances, the Instant Pot would definitely have taken home the 2017 title.
-Since its debut last year, the Instant Pot has quickly garnered a huge fan following both among consumers and the food blogging community.
+If there were an MVP of kitchen appliances, the Instant Pot definitely wins the title.
+Since its debut in 2016, the Instant Pot has quickly garnered a huge fan following both among consumers and the food blogging community.
 So what makes the Instant Pot so special you might ask?
 The name of the Instant Pot game is speed and efficiency.
 This all-in-one device does the job of seven different kitchen appliances including: a slow cooker, electric pressure cooker, rice cooker, steamer, yogurt maker, sauté pan, and warming pot.
 With its pressurized cooking capabilities, dishes that used to take hours or even days to cook can now be prepared in a fraction of the time.
 Plus, the best part, all of the dish’s components can be cooked in the same vessel — no extra pots or pans required.
 So whether you have an Instant Pot at the ready but don’t know what to cook with it, or are considering getting one and want to see just what it can do, check out these recipes for a major dose of culinary (or purchasing!) inspiration.

 It’s hard to beat a savory bowl of beef stew.
 In the past, recipes have instructed you to begin the stew on the stove and finish cooking in the oven to help the meat become fork-tender.
 Thanks to Pinch of Yum’s ingenious Instant Pot recipe, you can now prepare beef stew with only six ingredients and have dinner ready in less than an hour.
 The secret to this recipe is the use of small tapioca in the braising liquid, which helps thicken up the gravy and gives the whole stew a rich, velvety texture.
 Get the recipe on Pinch of Yum.